raaidarshad/dbdeclare/README.md

 ### Run Tests

 To manually run rests, simply run `pytest tests` from the root directory of the project.
-Explore the `pytest` docs (linked above) to see more options.
+Explore the [pytest](https://docs.pytest.org/en/7.2.x/) docs to see more options.

+Many of the tests expect a postgres instance to be available with certain credentials.
+A quick and easy way to set this up locally is to use Docker:

+1. `docker pull postgres`
+2. `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`

+You will need to clear the instance before a new run of tests.
+A simple way to do this is to stop the container (you can do so by pressing ctrl-C on most machines) then running the command again.